A Project Manager’s Guide to Resource Planning

 Using a resource planning tool will give you a clear visual of:

-- Current and future project capacity
+- Current and future resource capacity

 - Scheduled/unscheduled resource hours

 - Project budgets (and if you’re sticking to them)

 - Team member’s scheduled hours and their capacity

 Are you still planning your projects using spreadsheets or whiteboards?

 If the answer is yes, chances are you’re not maximizing your team’s time or tracking your budgets efficiently.
 And this is exactly how project deadlines and budgets get thrown off track.